ministryofjustice/cloud-platform-environments-checker/README.md

 ### Environment variables

 These scripts require many environment variables to be set.
-See `example.env.live-0` and `example.env.live-1` for a list.
+See `example.env.live-1` for a list.

 You can copy these examples to, e.g. `.env.live1` and `.env.live0` (which will be `git ignore`d) and supply valid AWS credentials, GITHUB_TOKEN and HOODAW_API_KEY, in order to run these scripts locally (either directly, or via the docker image).